Ultimate Guide to Kayaks

 Having lots of options for attachments will also be useful.
 Sliding rails are really good for this.
 You can attach extra equipment, like fishfinders, GPS, phones etc alongside your rods.

 You might also want to consider a comfortable seat that adjusts into many positions.
 You’re probably going to be sitting down for long periods of time, so a comfortable seat will be at the forefront of your mind.
 Most seats are foldaway and fasten to the deck with straps that tighten to your satisfaction.
 Some seats even come with adjustable lumbar support.
-This is definitely something to consider should you have or be worried about any potential back ache.

 Remember that some kayaks don’t come with a seat or have seats that can be replaced.
 So you do have the option to buy a kayak from a large selection pool (no pun intended!) and then fit a seat of your liking.